Therapy

 Life choices, life changes.

-Are you unsure what to ‘do’ with your life?
-Do you feel stuck or unhappy with in a job, relationship, or other situation but are not sure how to move forward?
-Or maybe you find that when you attempt to change things you somehow find yourself in a similar situation.
-Perhaps you find yourself at the end or beginning of a new phase of life involving your career, relationship or life stage.
-If you could benefit from some help with what comes next, either through coaching or therapy, get in touch.
+Are you feeling uncertain about what to do with your life?
+Do you feel stuck or dissatisfied in a job, relationship, or other area, but aren’t sure how to move forward?
+Or maybe every time you try to make a change, you end up in a similar situation.
+Perhaps you’re at the crossroads of a new phase in your career, relationships, or life.
+If you could use support in navigating what comes next, whether through coaching or therapy, reach out.

 Depression